 Where a child requires additional support, parents are informed by the class teacher, SENCO or Head and targeted interventions are put into place.
 If this is new for your child then this will first be discussed with the SENCO and parents.
 Progress is then reported back to parents at termly consultation meetings or more frequently if required.
 The effectiveness of the school’s provision for children with SEND is evaluated, reported to Governors and monitored by Ofsted.
 There is also a school governor responsible for SEN who regularly monitors the quality of provision in this area.

 Parkside School has a pastoral care coordinator to support overall wellbeing for children.
-All staff members are highly skilled in behaviour management and training, which is updated regularly.
-All staff members have child protection training when starting at the school, and this is updated each three years.
+All staff members are highly skilled in behaviour management and training, which is updated regularly by the local authority (Herts Steps).
+All staff members have safeguarding training when starting at the school, and this is updated every three years.
 Staff are trained in basic first aid and paediatric first aid.
+We have a brand new Sensory Room and Nurture Area which are used to support pupils’ needs in a variety of ways such as lunchtime support for pupils who have social and emotional difficulties or who find unstructured time/change difficult.
+We also run Nurture group interventions to support pupils with Social, Emotional and Mental Health difficulties.
 We work closely with outside agencies to ensure that children’s wellbeing is met.
 This may be via: